 - The Mistake: Submitting educational certificates that are not properly attested by the UAE Embassy in your home country and the Ministry of Foreign Affairs in the UAE.

-- How to Avoid: Start the attestation process early through official channels or a reputable service provider.
+- How to Avoid: Begin the attestation process early using official channels or a trusted service provider.

-- The Mistake: Taking the medical fitness test at a clinic that is not authorized by the UAE government.
+- The Mistake: Taking the medical fitness test at a clinic that is not authorised by the UAE government.

-- How to Avoid: Your employer will guide you to a government-approved health center, such as an Amer or Tasheel center.
+- How to Avoid: Consult your employer for guidance to a government-approved health centre, such as an Amer or Tasheel centre.

 3. Unresolved Previous Visa Cancellation